-Students should remember that no more that no more than two excused absences are permitted, so that adding a class after the second class meeting does not allow for the possibility of additional absences.
+Students should remember that no more than two excused absences are permitted, so that adding a class after the second class meeting does not allow for the possibility of additional absences.
 When dropping courses, please refer to the refund policy in the registration packet.